duckki/duckki.github.io/_posts/2024-01-08-proving-exclusivity.md

 }
 ```

-A special annotation like `'{mut Self}` could indicate that `immut_ref` can must reference a mutable subfield of `Eligible2`.
+A special annotation like `'{mut Self}` could indicate that `immut_ref` must reference a mutable subfield of `Eligible2`.
 Therefore, `immut_ref` can be upgraded to a mutable one safely.
 But, I'm not sure how important this particular use case would be.

-### Proof of Safety
+## Proof of Safety

 Here's the proof of why mutability upgrade is safe under the conditions described above.